 As a general rule, contractual payments such as salary and benefits are taxable.
-Non-contractual payments such as compensation payments are tax-free up to £30,000.
+Non-contractual sums such as termination payments are tax-free, up to £30,000.

-For more information about the tax status of the various payments, have a look at this blog.
+For more information about the various payments’ tax status, look at this article.

 Can you negotiate how much you get?

 There is often scope for negotiating how much you will receive in a settlement agreement.

 This can be done on a legal basis or a goodwill basis.

 For example, by signing the agreement, you’re waiving your right to bring any kind of claim against your employer.
 The amount you’re offered should reflect the value of that right.
 If you can argue that you would have a legal right to more money if you claimed unfair dismissal, this may be an incentive for your employer to pay you more.